 Mr. Lender is a recognized expert, author and frequent lecturer on electronic discovery issues.
 He is the co-author of the leading treatise on the subject, entitled Electronic Discovery: Law and Practice, originally published by Aspen Publishers in 2003, author of Privilege Issues in the Age of Electronic Discovery, originally published by BNA in 2008, and head of the Firm’s E-Discovery Task Force.

 He is regularly recognized as a leading trial lawyer and litigator by Legal 500, Chambers USA, and Benchmark Litigation.
-In 2016, Chambers USA again recognized him as among the top commercial litigators in New York, with clients calling him a “go-to litigator who is smart and cuts to the chase,” while Legal 500 named him as one of the top 50 leading trial lawyers nationwide.
+In 2017, Chambers USA again recognized him as among the top commercial litigators in New York, with clients noting that he “consistently delivers winning results at extremely efficient cost,” while the 2017 edition of Legal 500 named him among the leading trial lawyers nationwide.
 Mr. Lender was also recognized in the 2018 edition of Benchmark Litigation as one of the Top 100 Trial Lawyers in America.
 In 2012, he was recognized as one of five “Class Action MVPs” nationwide by Law360 and named among the Lawdragon 500 Leading Lawyers in America.

 Mr. Lender is on the Executive Board of New York Lawyers for the Public Interest and recently won a jury verdict in the Southern District of New York for a prisoner in a §1983 lawsuit.